neilellis/easydeploy/README.md

 This is similar to Upgrade Machines, however instead it uses an existing machine image without creating a new one first.

+## 4. Examples

+More will be forthcoming :-) but for now https://github.com/cazcade/easydeploy-logstash should give you the idea!

 #easydeploy is powered by#

 ![Powered by Docker](http://blog.docker.io/wp-content/uploads/2013/08/KuDr42X_ITXghJhSInDZekNEF0jLt3NeVxtRye3tqco.png)